Dependent Scholarship Awards

 Program eligibility

-Applicant must be at least a high school senior and not older than 25 years of age as of March 1, 2023.
-At the time the application is submitted, the applicant must be enrolled or anticipate being enrolled in an accredited United States or Canadian college, university or regionally accredited nonprofit trade school* as a full-time undergraduate student (minimum of 12 undergraduate hours of credit per semester) for the fall 2023 semester.
+Applicant must be at least a high school senior and not older than 25 years of age as of March 1, 2026.
+At the time the application is submitted, the applicant must be enrolled or anticipate being enrolled in an accredited United States or Canadian college, university or regionally accredited nonprofit trade school* as a full-time undergraduate student (minimum of 12 undergraduate hours of credit per semester) for the fall 2026 semester.

 *Qualified trade school programs are programs conducted by nonprofit organizations described in Internal Revenue Code section 170(b)(1)(A)(ii).
-Such programs are limited to industrial trades or crafts and must be accredited by a nationally recognized accreditation agency, and authorized under federal or state law.
+Such programs are limited to industrial trades or crafts and must be accredited by a nationally recognized accreditation agency and authorized under federal or state law.

 The following applicants are not eligible (does not apply to applicants who are renewing scholarships):